oarcscience/ith.oarc.science/neu/celt/wfl/wfl05.md

 after the changeling died.'
 It is hardly probable that the child was very well fed during the two years that this pious process was going on.
-Its starved ravenous appetite indeed is indicated in Luther's
-description: It 'would eat as much as two threshers, would laugh and be joyful when any evil happened in the house, but would cry and be very sad when all went well.'
+Its starved ravenous appetite indeed is indicated in Luther's joyful when any evil happened in the house, but would cry and be very sad when all went well.'